Mqtt Plugin

 auto status = proxy->Foo(ctx_ptr, req, rsp);

-Server Side
+Server side

-Topics subscribed for requests (both will be subscribed):
+Topics subscribed for Req (both are subscribed):

 $share/aimrt/aimrt_rpc_req/${func_name}